scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 --------------------------------

-As we compute over the field of complex numbers, the continuity of the solution set in function of changing coefficients of the polynomials in the system is exploited.
+As we compute over the field of complex numbers, what we exploit is the continuity of the solution set, which changes continuously in function of changing coefficients of the polynomials in the system.
 Continuation methods are numerical algorithms which track solution paths defined by a one parameter family of polynomial systems.
 This family is called the homotopy.
 Homotopy methods take a polynomial